JiaLin-kaylee/JiaLin-kaylee.github.io/robotic_arm.md

 <img width="370" height="584" alt="Screenshot 2025-11-05 at 16 35 59" src="https://github.com/user-attachments/assets/567cb1b8-6415-4362-8a09-696754e1d3f7" />

-So after playing with some silly block codes (written by seniors from last year) and crashing out about how basic the current code was, we decided to upgrade our plan.
+After playing with some silly block codes (written by seniors from last year) and crashing out about how basic the current code was, we decided to upgrade our plan.
 I had the idea of playing with the vision on the arm, I know a great app that detects objects, after you train the model to recognize the blocks/objects, and improves robotic arm accuracy.
 Not long after I proposed the idea, we found that it might not work, so we just scrapped the plan and started to use aprilcodes.
 Here are pictures of these things: